bradhead/kc-demo/README.md

 Goals:
 - realm level default claims mapping for common claims.
 - IdP custom claims mapping for spcific IdP integrations
-- Claims mappings for specific clients based on type of clent.
+- Claims mappings for specific clients based on type of client (i.e. provider or patient-facing)
 - Use of terraform to manage the configurations.
 - Basic User roles as adjunct claims both realm-level roles.
 - Showcase ability for subject to appear as provider for provider clients and patient for patient appsm, respecting privacy of claims not appropriate, through client-level attributes mappings.